zenlinuxos/yadsn/README.md

 		Default: If there's only one network, that will be used.
 				 Otherwise, the variable 'default_network' in
 				 your config file will be used.
+	-u: username
+		Default: Defined per network in the config file.

 where 'command' can be:

-create - create a new local network post [<message>] - post a message to a network (default network: see -n) log - shows all messages ordered as a timeline (newest on top)
+create - create a new local network members - show all members in the network post [<message>] - post a message to a network (default network: see -n) log - show all messages ordered as a timeline (newest on top)

 ```
 ## TODO

-- [ ] Add a partial SHA256 id  to identify each message... so that we can refere to them even if lines change
+- [ ] add a partial SHA256 id  to identify each message... so that we can refere to them even if lines change

 ### Options

-- [ ] Add -u to specify a given username to use in a command, default to the one in the config file or $USER if no other was provided.
+- [ ] add -u to specify a given username to use in a command, default to the one in the config file or $USER if no other was provided.

 ### create

-- [ ] Prompt user for what username they would like to use in this network (default to current $USER value).
+- [ ] prompt user for what username they would like to use in this network (default to current $USER value).

 ### log
+- [ ] add option to use default pager

 Requirements:
 - One per line